wunderwuzzi23/blog/content/posts/2024/chatgpt-persistent-denial-of-service.md

   image: "https://embracethered.com/blog/images/2024/chatgpt-persistent-dos2.png"
 ---

-**Imagine you visit a website with ChatGPT, and suddently, it stops working entirely!**
+**Imagine you visit a website with ChatGPT, and suddenly, it stops working entirely!**

 In this post we show how an attacker can use prompt injection to cause a persistent denial of service that lasts across chat sessions for a user.